 Multi-generational housing is a phenomenon that we are seeing more and more of in the City of Toronto and across Canada.
 The combination of high housing prices pushing the bounds of affordability, along with challenges in finding the right home in the right price point and/or location, is causing homebuyers to seek more creative solutions to homeownership.
-(To explore one such solution – in the form of a grand Edwardian duplex for sale – scroll to the bottom of this blog!!)

 As far as multi-generational living goes, there are a lot of upsides.
 If parents are involved in the purchase, the purchasing power is expanded, raising the odds of you finding a suitable home in a desirable location.
 There is also the fact that having parents close by can help with another major cost: childcare.
 Similarly, there is peace of mind knowing that as parents age you will be able to support them as their health and lifestyle evolve.

 But there are obstacles as well.
 One challenge with this approach is finding a property that suits everyone.
 In addition to the usual features that homebuyers seek in a home (i.e. proximity to amenities, storage, thoughtful layout, etc.), multi-generational buyers may have some other, very specific requirements with properties that require special consideration.
 For example, the home must be spacious enough and laid out appropriately to accommodate all family members, or at least have the potential for specific renovations that could accommodate more family members over time.